micans/bash-utils/README.md

 - `hissyfit`  Unix terminal ascii histograms for quickly gauging numerical data.
   Expected input is a stream of numbers, one per line.
   Drawn with Unicode block glyphs by default (use `--plain` to disable).
-Other options are min and max data subselection (`--min --max`), height/resolution (`--height`), cumulative tallying (`--cumulative`), user-specified glyphs (`--stairs`) and the number of bins.
+Other options are min and max histogram endpoints (`--min --max`, simultaneously acts as data sub-selection), height/resolution (`--height`), cumulative tallying (`--cumulative`), user-specified glyphs (`--stairs`) and the number of bins.